GP2-TNC-WG/GP2-Beginner-Bioinformatics-for-PD-Genetics/Module_III.md

 # Read in the PCA Eigenvalues and Eigenvectors
 print("Read in pca.eigenvec file from PLINK")
 eigenvec <- read.delim("EXAMPLE_UNIMPUTED.eigenvec", sep ="\t", header = T, stringsAsFactors = F)
+	# If having issues reading in the eigenvectors this way, consider the following:
+		# eigenvec <- read.table("YOURFILE.eigenvec", quote="\"", comment.char="")

 # Read in the .fam file
 fam <- fread("EXAMPLE_UNIMPUTED.fam", header = F)